boveus/hyrax-wiki/Customizing-Metadata.md

-# Customizing Sufia 7 metadata
+# Note

+Please note that this documentation applies to Sufia 7.

 Table of Contents
 =================